Ghana central bank hikes lending rate further to dampen inflation | Business

 A debt management strategy has been agreed with the IMF.
 "We will not be paying a lot of money to service debt in 2023," Addison said.

 "By the end of this year and by the time our debt operations are finalised it will begin to reflect in the budget and have its impact on the balance-of payments," he said.
+Economists at Goldman Sachs forecast the benchmark lending rate to peak at 29% in the first quarter of next year, below current annualised inflation but above the 2023 year-end estimate from the central bank.

+"However, given our expectation for (forex) reserves to decline further and ongoing downside risks to the cedi, we see risks tilted toward a higher terminal policy rate," they wrote.
 GOLD-FOR-OIL SCHEME

 Dwindling foreign currency reserves prompted a policy proposal last week whereby gold will be used to buy oil products rather U.S. dollars.
 Major mining companies have been ordered to sell 20% of their refined gold to the central bank from Jan.
 1, 2023, as part of the scheme.